oorosh/xray.image.pneumonia.detection.ml.net/README.md

 Transfer learning was usend on ResnetV2101 model.
 I have tried few more pretrained mode, but ResnetV2101 gave me best results.

 Training was done with GPU.

+Model generated can classify chest xray images with pneumonia and with out pneumonia.